wruslangit/ada-plplot/README.md

 # ada-plplot
-Ada using the plplot cross-platform library
+Using plplot module in Ada.